Legitblock/legitblock/OUTLINE.md

 #  LegitBlock

-LegitBlock is a method for an organization to utilize the blockchain for administrative  organizational tasks.
+LegitBlock is a method for an organization to utilize the blockchain with git for administrative  organizational tasks.

+### Blockchain + Git

+We provide value by introducing git as a part of the tool set with the blockchain component...

+Leg(islation,al)-Git-aBChain

+This is accomplished by referencing specific commit IDs from git's history, in addition signing with gpg keys can be enforced to pprovide yet another layer of verification.

 ### Layers of Inclusion